zynksoftware/Zynk-Workflow/_docs/Zynk-Core-Connector/Razor-Template.md

 _Required_
 The name of the file to be output after being processed through the Razor template engine.

+### Additional Namespaces
+_Optional_
+Optionally add namespaces to your razor template.

 ### Prepend Timestamp
 _Required_
 Set to true to add a timestamp to start of file name.
 Defaults to False.
 This setting is useful when using this task within a repeater task, as it will ensure the same file is not overwritten each time the task is ran.